Grade 5 » Introduction

 - Represent and interpret data.

-- Geometric measurement: understand concepts of volume and relate volume to multiplication
+- Geometric measurement: understand concepts of volume and relate volume to multiplication and to addition.

 - Graph points on the coordinate plane to solve real-world and mathematical problems.